-According to OSHA, the nature of shipyard and dock work leads to an injury rate that is twice the injury rate of the general construction industry.
-Because of the ship building, cleaning, repairs, and breaking that occur, workers are constantly exposed to such risks as high temperatures, small spaces, lofty workspaces, dangerous tools, toxic chemicals, and the associated risk with performing these tasks around water.
+According to the Occupational Safety and Health Administration (OSHA), the nature of shipyard and dock work leads to an injury rate that is twice the injury rate of the general construction industry.
+Because of all the maintenance required on a vessel, workers are constantly exposed to such risks as high temperatures, small spaces, dangerous tools, toxic chemicals, and the increased hazard associated with performing these tasks around water.

-Due to the high risk of injury, maritime employers of dockworkers, stevedores, shipyard workers, longshoremen, and other shoreside employees have a duty of care to provide safe working conditions, safety equipment, and safety training.
-The lack of these safety measures is considered negligence by law.
-Vessels and third parties can also be negligent and cause injury to these maritime employees.
-An experienced Washington maritime injury attorney will be able to sort through your case and determine where the fault lies as well as the most suitable civil course of action for your maritime injury.
+Due to the high risk of injury, maritime employers of dockworkers, stevedores, shipyard workers, longshoremen, and other shoreside employees have a duty of care to provide reasonably safe working conditions, safety equipment, and safety training.
+The lack of these safety measures is considered negligence.
+Vessel owners and third parties can also be negligent and cause injury to these maritime employees.
+An experienced maritime injury attorney will be able to sort through your case and determine where the fault lies, as well as the most suitable civil course of action for your injury.

-With decades of combined maritime and personal injury experience coast-to-coast, the dedicated maritime injury lawyers of Anderson Carey Williams & Neidzwski based in Bellingham, Portland, and Seattle have handled hundreds of cases like yours.
-If you have been injured on a dock or in a shipyard while constructing a barge, repairing a ship, or shipbreaking a processing vessel, you may have a right to pursue compensation from a negligent vessel owner and/or a third party.
+With decades of combined maritime and personal injury experience, the dedicated maritime injury lawyers of BoatLaw, LLP—based in Bellingham, Seattle, Portland, and San Francisco—have handled hundreds of cases like yours.
+If you have been injured on a dock or in a shipyard, you may have a right to pursue compensation from a negligent vessel owner and/or third party.

-The maritime injury attorneys of Anderson Carey Williams & Neidzwski will fight for you to receive the most favorable return in your case.
-To schedule your free consultation with Anderson Carey Williams & Neidzwski, call 1 (800) 262-8529 today.
+The maritime injury attorneys of BoatLaw, LLP will fight for you to receive the most favorable return in your case.
+To schedule your free consultation, call 1 (800) 262-8529 today.